2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 The problem with ATMs is that they are either prohibited in some countries or highly regulated in others.
 If an ATM requires an identity verification procedure, then it is exposed to the same risks as those inherent in KYC-regulated platforms.
 On the other hand, if the ATM allows transactions without identity verification for small amounts, then its use can offer a level of confidentiality comparable to that of a P2P cash exchange, while avoiding most of the risks associated with this type of exchange.

-The main disadvantage of ATMs is their often high exchange fees, which can range from a few percent to sometimes 15% of the amount exchanged.
+The main disadvantage of ATMs is their often high exchange fees, which can range from a few percent to as high as 15% of the amount exchanged.

 ### Gift cards